Widespread Protective Immunity Screening Against COVID-19 Using a Point-of-Care Serology-profiling Biosensor

 The Challenge

 Serology tests, which detect antibodies against viral antigens, play a crucial role in understanding past exposures and immune response to vaccinations.
 Findings from serology tests can inform public health measures and help contain the spread of COVID-19.
 Conventional serology tests require central clinical laboratory facilities and trained personnel.
 However, approximately one-third of Wisconsin’s population live in rural areas and have limited access to frequent testing.
-In addition, communities of color in urban populations have limited access to healthcare.
 Developing a simple and accurate point-of-care (POC) serology test is important for widespread protective immunity monitoring against COVID-19.

 Project Goals